TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Methodology

 \subsection{Generating concepts used for occupation classification}

-Firstly, we look into latent space before the last layer of the model, where the decisions are linear.
-We have an output embedding matrix (also called \texttt{CLS} embedding) of the transformer model in this space.
-The aim here is to employ decomposition techniques to extract both a concept coefficients matrix and a concept base matrix from latent vectors.
+Firstly, we examine the latent space before the last layer of the model.
+We have an final latent embedding $\va \in \mathbb{R}^{n \times d}$ of the transformer model in this space.
+The aim here is to employ matrix decomposition techniques to extract both a concept coefficients matrix $\vu$ and a concept base matrix $\vw$ for the latent vectors.